-Performed Luis Parés.
+Performed by Luis Parés.

 Composer and piano teacher Elena Cobb presents a thoroughly modern approach to learning the piano.
 She has written a whole collection of educational books which feature in her highly successful Higgledy Piggledy Jazz series and Blue River, jazz inspired piano pieces for more advanced players.